 If you believe these definitions than no one should want to be a boss and those who aspire to management positions should only foster their leadership skills.

 Just as certain clothes go in and out of style, different management terms will weave in and out of the spotlight.
 Fostering a kinder and gentler management style for those with authority is a recent business development, but there have always been famous leaders in the world.
 These people have been generals or government leaders who inspired people and made a difference.

 A boss can exhibit these same characteristics.
 The title itself isn’t bad; it is the way people have behaved who have held the title that made being a boss seems ruthless.
 Just because the word boss has developed a negative connotation, it doesn’t mean that all bosses are bad people.

 If you are in a management position it is up to you to decide what style you will foster in your position.
-If you want to adopt a servant leadership style and encourage employees to develop and improve work processes than you will be a good boss.
+If you want to adopt a servant good leadership style and encourage employees to develop and improve work processes than you will be a good boss.

-How can you soften your management style and adopt the characteristics of a good leader?
+How can you soften your management style and adopt the characteristics of a good leadership?
 Here some actions you can take today to make a difference: